CameronCode22/Robot_Rider/README.md

 A motorbike to be driven remotely.
 So that climatic testing can be done without a rider.
 The objective was for me to take a half finished project both physically and with software and make it work in 4 months.

-Requirements: List of technical and functional requirements provided by the client.
 ### What I Did
 ###### Approach: Comprehensive review and rewiring of the entire setup to enhance connection robustness.
 ###### Implementation: